Will the Spurs cover the spread vs. the Lakers? Promo Codes, Betting Trends, Records ATS

 Additional Spurs Insights & Trends

-- San Antonio has gone 0-10 over its past 10 contests, with a 4-6 record against the spread during that span.
+- San Antonio has a 5-5 record against the spread while finishing 0-10 overall over its last 10 contests.

-- In their past 10 contests, the Spurs have hit the over four times.
+- Four of the Spurs' last 10 games have gone over the total.

-- The Spurs put up an average of 109.4 points per game, just 3.2 fewer points than the 112.6 the Lakers give up.
+- The Spurs score an average of 109.8 points per game, just three fewer points than the 112.8 the Lakers give up to opponents.

-- When it scores more than 112.6 points, San Antonio is 4-5 against the spread and 3-6 overall.
+- San Antonio is 5-5 against the spread and 3-7 overall when it scores more than 112.8 points.

 Bet on this or any NBA matchup at BetMGM